Regions of the Republic of Congo (Congo Brazzaville)

 Updates:

-Thanks to Neil Parker, I have new information about the creation of Cuvette-Ouest region.
+Cuvette-Ouest department was created by Law 002/95 of 1995-02-18.
 It is divided into Etoumbi, Ewo, Kéllé, Mbama, Mbomo, and Okoyo districts.
-It was created by Law 002/95 of 1995-02-18.
 It is said to have a population of over 60,000 as of 2004, and an area of about 26,000 km.².
 A different source says that the area of Cuvette is 41,800 km.², and of Cuvette-Ouest, 27,200 km.²; this disagrees with the figure formerly given for the combined region, 74,850 km.².

 Country overview: